e-spinner/Dungeon-Lute/README.md

 ### Building from Source

 If you wish to build Dungeon Lute from source, follow these instructions.
 This method requires Python 3.9 or newer.
+And while I have made it to be Mac compatiable, this has not been tested.

 #### Prerequisites